Koulio/simatalla/README.md

 HSM "Variant Mode" personality.
  --KeyBlock mode may be added some day

-Is a POJO java service that simulates a popular Hardware Security Module.
+Is a Java process that simulates a popular Hardware Security Module.
 A class called `ServerProcess` starts a plain-text TCP Service process to emulate HSM Request/Response. config.properties contains runtime settings and master keys